Ten years of workarounds.

 These aren't marketing values.
 They're the arguments Nate used to settle product decisions while building Memori — the things he kept coming back to after a decade in this industry.

-Memorial design isn't graphic design in the abstract.
-Every order is a real family, a real person, a real loss.
-The software should understand that — and never make the studio feel like they're processing tickets.
+Print and design work isn't generic project management.
+Every order is personal — a real client, a real deadline, a real relationship.
+The software should understand that — and never make you feel like you're processing tickets.

 A good system shouldn't demand your attention.
 It should sit quietly in the background and surface exactly what you need, when you need it — so your energy stays on the work, not the workflow.

-A one-person studio serving 30 families a month is doing serious work.
+A one-person studio serving 30 clients a month is doing serious work.
 They deserve software that takes them seriously — not a watered-down version of something built for enterprises.

 The whole point of Memori is that every order exists as a record — with a status, a thread, a history.
-No family should call the morning of a service because a proof got buried in an inbox.
+No client should be left wondering about their order because a proof got buried in an inbox.

 Memori isn't trying to become a platform.
-It's trying to be the best possible tool for memorial design studios — focused, considered, and reliable for the long term.
+It's trying to be the best possible tool for print and design studios — focused, considered, and reliable for the long term.
 That's it.

 "I spent years frustrated that the exact software we needed didn't exist.
 Everything was almost right.
 I built Memori so that other studios don't have to spend the next decade on the same workarounds I did."